braitsch/pushpop.js/readme.md

 		date: '2016-04-13T23:55:42.104Z',
 	}

-This metadata is saved in a database collection and is sent back to the client whenever the containing project, in this case ``my-portfolio`` is requested.
+This metadata is saved in the database sent back to the client whenever the containing project, in this case ``my-portfolio`` is requested.

 ###Projects